nuitrcs/quest-alphafold-2.3.2-diff/README.md

 module load alphafold/2.3.2-with-msas-only-and-config-yaml
 ```

+This will add two "helper functions" to your environemnt
+* `alphafold-multimer`
+* `alphafold-monomer`

 For more details on how to use these helper function to run AlphaFold please see the example submission scripts and documentation below.

 # Example Slurm Submission Scripts